Chester Zoo: Species and animals

 Chester Zoo holds a large and diverse collection.
 At the end of 2007, over half the species at the zoo appeared on the IUCN Red List and 155 were classified as threatened species.
 134 species were kept as part of a managed captive breeding programme.
-The zoo manages the studbooks for Congo buffalo, jaguar, blue-eyed cockatoo, Madagascan tree boa, gemsbok (all ESB species), black rhinoceros, Ecuadorian amazon parrot, Mindanao writhe-billed hornbill, Sumatran tiger and Rodrigues flying fox (all EEP species).
+The zoo manages the studbooks for Congo buffalo, jaguar, blue-eyed cockatoo, Madagascan tree boa, gemsbok (all ESB species), eastern black rhinoceros, Ecuadorian amazon parrot, Mindanao writhe-billed hornbill, Sumatran tiger and Rodrigues flying fox (all EEP species).
 In addition, Chester holds 265 threatened plant species.

-At the end of 2015, Chester zoo became the first zoo outside of New Zealand to breed the tuatara.
+At the end of 2015, Chester Zoo became the first zoo outside of New Zealand to breed the tuatara.

+The number of species and individual animals held by Chester Zoo at the end of 2024, according their animal inventory, are as follows:

 Animal exhibits

 Islands at Chester Zoo

 The zoo opened Islands at Chester Zoo in July 2015, a project extending the footprint of the zoo by 15 acres and built to the south of the west half of the current site.

 Islands showcases areas where the zoo is involved in conservation programmes, including Sumatra, the Philippines and Indonesia.
 Visitors are able to walk between the islands via a series of bridges and can also view the animals whilst on a boat trip.
 The project also includes educational exhibits, play areas and a restaurant, the Manado Street Kitchen.